 Ken Robinson – Bring on the learning revolution!

-He suggests that we need to change the system to recognize what human communities really depend on: diversity of talent – not a singular conception of ability.
+He suggests that we need to change the system to recognise what human communities really depend on diversity of talent – not a singular conception of ability.

 Ramsey Musallam – 3 Rules to spark learning